Mitch Wishnowsky

-Mitchell Wishnowsky (born 3 March 1992) is an Australian professional American football punter for the San Francisco 49ers of the National Football League (NFL).
-He was selected in the fourth round of the 2019 NFL Draft after a college career at Utah, where he won the Ray Guy Award and was a unanimous All-American as a sophomore in 2016.
-He was unanimously named to the College Football All-America Team as a result of his successful sophomore season.
+Mitchell Wishnowsky (born 3 March 1992) is an Australian professional American football punter for the Buffalo Bills of the National Football League (NFL).
+Wishnowsky played college football for the Santa Barbara City Vaqueros and Utah Utes, where he won the Ray Guy Award and was a unanimous All-American in 2016.
+He was selected by the San Francisco 49ers in the fourth round of the 2019 NFL draft.

 Early life

-Wishnowsky was born in Gosnells, a suburb of Perth, Western Australia, to New Zealand parents from Hawke's Bay.
+Wishnowsky was born on 3 March 1992 in Gosnells, Western Australia, a suburb of Perth.
 He was a student of Lumen Christi College from 2005 to 2009.
 He grew up playing Australian rules football, but was forced to give up the sport at age 18 due to repeated shoulder injuries.
+He played for Perth in the WAFL Reserves.
 By that time, he had dropped out of secondary school at age 16 to become a glazier.
-While the work paid well enough for him to purchase a house in his hometown near Perth along with his best friend, he grew to hate the job and sought another career path.

 Although no longer playing full-contact Australian rules, he continued to play a flag version of the sport alongside several friends, one of whom had a connection to Prokick Australia, a training centre in Melbourne that converts Australian rules players into gridiron football punters.
-He left his job and moved across the country in 2013 to enrol in Prokick, spending a year there.
+He left his job and moved across the country in 2013 to enroll in Prokick, spending a year there.
 By that time, Utah had brought in earlier Prokick graduate Tom Hackett, and were pleased enough with him that they reached an agreement with Prokick director Nathan Chapman to leave a scholarship open for Wishnowsky once Hackett's Utah career ended after the 2015 season.
-Since Wishnowsky needed time to secure NCAA eligibility, he enrolled in and punted for Santa Barbara City College in 2014, and redshirted in 2015, remaining in Santa Barbara to complete his associate degree and conserve NCAA eligibility.
+Since Wishnowsky needed time to secure NCAA eligibility, he enrolled in and punted for Santa Barbara City College in 2014 and redshirted in 2015, remaining in Santa Barbara to complete his associate degree and conserve NCAA eligibility.

 College career

-During his Ray Guy Award-winning season in 2016, he was second in Division I FBS in punting average (47.7 yards) and first in punts downed inside the opponent's 10-yard line (17).
+He played college football for the Santa Barbara City Vaqueros and Utah Utes.
+He won the Ray Guy Award and was a unanimous All-American in 2016, finishing second in FBS in punting average (47.7 yards) and first in punts downed inside the opponent's 10-yard line (17).
 His 2017 season was only slightly less successful, with a 43.9-yard punting average and 10 punts downed inside the 10.